-The Ghost Valley near Calgary and Cochrane, Alberta is a hidden gem of classic gun smoke colored limestone cliffs.
+The Ghost Valley near Calgary and Cochrane, Alberta is a hidden gem of classic gun smoke-coloured limestone cliffs and excellent climbing routes.
 Difficult access and the remote nature of the area make this a secluded place for both single and multi-pitch rock climbing.
-There is an excellent mix of both bolted and naturally protected routes in the Ghost Wilderness Area that will provide high quality climbing for the trip.
+There is an excellent mix of both bolted and naturally protected routes in the Ghost Wilderness Area that will provide high-quality climbing for the guided rock-climbing trip.
 The low instructor ratio will ensure a flexible agenda with personalized coaching and lots of climbing.
 The objective of this program is to get in as much climbing as possible from our camp in this beautiful area.
 There are intermediate and advanced climbing objectives available to us within a short distance from our camp.

 Objectives and Agenda